hyperledger-archives/avalon/BUILD.md

 5. If you are using Intel SGX hardware, check that `SGX_MODE=HW` before building the code.
+   If you are not using Intel SGX hardware, check that `SGX_MODE` is not set or set to `SGX_MODE=SIM` .
-   By default `SGX_MODE=SIM` indicating use the Intel SGX simulator. if you are not using Intel SGX hardware, go to the next step.
+   By default `SGX_MODE=SIM` , indicating use the Intel SGX simulator.

+6. If you are not using Intel SGX hardware, go to the next step.
    Check that `TCF_ENCLAVE_CODE_SIGN_PEM` is set.
    Refer to the [PREREQUISITES document](PREREQUISITES.md) for more details on these variables.